Hyemin-Youn/Hyemin-Youn.test3/content/authors/admin/_index.md

     percent: 25

-I am currently learning how to make webservice in Computer Science and Engineering at Jeonbuk National University.
+I am currently learning how to make web service in Computer Science and Engineering at Jeonbuk National University.